 Let’s get started!

-The Couch to 5k program is a beginner-friendly training plan that combines walking and running.
+The Couch to 5k plan is a beginner-friendly training plan that combines walking and running.

 It’s aimed at anyone who is new to running and wants to run a 5k by the end of the training plan.

-Couch to 5k is often abbreviated to C25K – so you may see this term in the running community.
+Couch to 5k is often abbreviated to C25K – so you may see this term banded around in the running community.

 The plan was first developed by Josh Clark over 25 years ago.

 Josh started the plan because he himself wanted to help with his own recovery after an injury, and wanted to help newbie runners establish a running routine.